hzhang01/udemy-asp.net-docker/README.md

 ## 3.19 CatalogController Part 3

 We create 3 more methods all called Items but with different signatures: one only requesting for page size and page index, one specifying item name, one specifying brand and/or type id.
 I the last one we create a variable to convert catalog items into a queryable list and filtered accordingly.

+## 3.20 CatalogController Part 4

+We are going to create POST, PUT and DELETE type methods.
+We first create a POST request of creating a new item based on the JSON information in the body of the request.
+We save the new item asynchronously to the context and reuse our GetItemById to return the item.
+Similarly, we create a POST method to update an item.
+But if the item doesn't exists, we return a NotFound object with customzed message.
+Here we reuse our GetItemById method to return the udpated item.
+Finally, we create a DELETE method similar to the POST method.
+We still return a NotFound for non-existing method and save asynchronously to the context.
+On success we return a NoContent object.